barsoom/devbook/code_review/README.md

 Clarified code, on the other hand, helps everyone who deals with that code in the future.

 One of the big wins of code review is to catch hard-to-understand things when *someone* still understands it (having just written it).

+### If you commit translation updates, take some responsibility for them.

+When you pull translations from the translation tool, commit them and push, they will go live on the site – most likely before a reviewer has had a chance to look at them – most likely before a reviewer has had a chance to look at them.

+You should scan through them and look for obvious issues – broken interpolation syntax, misunderstood context etc. We can spot some of these even in languages we don't know.